The SAG Awards Red Carpet Gets Rolled Out By the Most Adorable Dogs

 The 2020 SAG Awards enlisted the help of some adorable dogs in order to roll out the

 red silver carpet on Friday.
 With just two days to go until the ceremony, a couple of sweet pups assisted SAG Awards ambassadors Joey King and Logan Browning, as well as SAG Awards committee member Elizabeth McLaughlin, with the carpet honors.
 After rolling out the carpet, Joey and Logan got to pose for photos with their new furry friends.
+It turns out, the dogs are a part of Subaru's canine family, The Barkleys!
+Mom and dad Barkley will also be walking the Silver Carpet on Sunday too.

 "My happy place," Joey, who is nominated at this weekend's ceremony for her work in The Act, wrote on Instagram Story alongside a photo of herself with a pup.